31/7 | Napier

 for a Small Ensemble that does not win the RNAFB Adjudicators Award that was a joy for the adjudication panel to hear.

-This years Solo Performances are being held at Waiapu Cathedral.
+This years Solo Performances are being held at St Pauls Presbyterian Church.
 Soloists are invited to perform within a 10-minute time slot.
 Soloists are also invited to perform in one of three categories; School, Tertiary, Open.

 Soloists may elect to perform with or without an accompanist.
 A piano will be provided, but soloists are responsible for bringing their own accompanists.
 Use this as an opportunity to extend your playing just beyond where you thought you were comfortable.